mgold/GoPiGo.js/README.md

 is striking.)
 For convenience, the compiled JavaScript file is also included.

 The API is virtually identical, with a few minor changes noted in the source code.
+Note that this means the library is synchronous, which is okay considering the underlying I2C driver is synchronous too.
 If you have questions about a particular function, consult DI's [docs](http://www.dexterindustries.com/GoPiGo/learning/python-programming-for-the-raspberry-pi-gopigo/) or the CoffeeScript source.